FindingBits/ApolloScraper/README.md

 # ApolloScraper

 ## Works with OLX and CustoJusto
-I wanted a car but I got tired of searching listings, so I made my own bot to search for me the initial page (most recent one).
+I wanted a car but I got tired of searching listings, so I made my own bot to search for me the initial page.

 ## My Search Options
 * Volkswagen, Audi, Skoda and Seat